-

 Because of the added potential for harm where romantic or sexual feelings are involved, the following additional guidelines are offered to deal with such situations:

-1. If you are a supervisor or other senior staff member feeling attraction towards a trainee, discuss your feelings with the Assistant Director, Training, Practicum Coordinator, or the Director.
+- If you are a supervisor or other senior staff member feeling attraction towards a trainee, discuss your feelings with the Associate Director, Training, Externship Coordinator, Senior Director, or an Administrative Supervisor.
 This will serve as a safeguard against acting out of your feelings and will afford an opportunity to evaluate your ability to provide objective feedback and evaluation.

-1. If you are a supervisee or trainee experiencing romantic/sexual feelings towards a supervisor or other senior staff member, consult with the Assistant Director, Training, Practicum Coordinator, or the Director or another senior staff member.
+- If you are a supervisee or trainee experiencing romantic/sexual feelings towards a supervisor or other senior staff member, consult with the Associate Director, Training, Externship Coordinator, Senior Director, or another senior staff member.

-1. If you are a supervisee or trainee experiencing sexual advances from a senior staff member, consult with Assistant Director, Training or Practicum Coordinator or the Director.
+- If you are a supervisee or trainee experiencing sexual advances from a senior staff member, consult with the Associate Director, Training or Externship Coordinator or the Senior Director.

 Romantic or sexual relationships which occur after a trainee has completed training at CAPS should be initiated only after careful and thoughtful consideration.
 Romantic or sexual relationships between staff peers, whether initiated during their tenure at the agency or thereafter, should also be initiated with careful and thoughtful consideration as to the impact on the professional functioning of the persons involved and of the rest of the staff.
 Please refer to the guidelines above.